AidenClintonWallace/AidenWallaceTechPortfolio/README.md

 ### FunHub

 This is just a fun little project I am putting together to learn full stack development.
-I am learning React so i have deeloped a simple UI with routing and API integration.
+I am learning React so i have developed a simple UI with routing and API integration.
 The backend i have developed using spring boot where I call an external API to retrieve some data.
 I am working on this project in my spare time to learn new concepts and and become a better overall developer.

 <img width="500" height="250" alt="funhub" src="https://github.com/user-attachments/assets/2b01477b-d0b9-47d7-918d-dc5193d4fa2e" />
 <img width="500" height="250" alt="image" src="https://github.com/user-attachments/assets/1f647b12-9f26-418b-9b40-6de43fcbc2d4" />